nicklockwood/layout/README.md

 **Note:** Setting `dividerImage` for different states is not currently supported due to limitations of the naming convention.
 It is also not currently possible to set different images for different `UIBarMetrics` values.

-You can also set the content offset for all segments using:
+You can set the content offset for all segments using:

 * contentPositionAdjustment
 * contentPositionAdjustment.horizontal